ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 | Trader E deposits 10 token0 and gets 10.079 token1 back  |     1,000.990   |          999.010 | 5,150 | 0.998 | 99.63+40\*1.1018 = 143.702 |

 Lets say we want to calculate the average price of **Token0** between the timestamps 5,030 and 5,150.
 The difference in the value of
 `price0Culumative` is 143.702-29.07=114.632.
-However, this is the average across two minutes (120 seconds).
-So the average price is
-114.632/120 = 0.955.
+This is the average across two minutes (120 seconds).
+So the average price is 114.632/120 = 0.955.

 This price calculation is the reason we need to know the old reserve sizes.